Biocodings/Anaquin/README.md

-# Anaquin
+# Sequins

-Anaquin is a C++/R bioinformatics framework for sequins, providing qualitative and quantitative controls for next-generation sequencing experiments.
+**Anaquin** is a C++/R bioinformatics framework for sequins, providing qualitative and quantitative controls for next-generation sequencing experiments.
 The following sequins are supported:

 <ul>
 <li>RnaQuin